blindman67/GrooverNW/README.md

 ##Current Status.

 Still working on UI.

-The anim is for very complex UIs that do not drop the frame rate but still provide rich animated functionality, The UI is just working, but still laking in many areas.
+Having a rethink of how to handle views.
+I was going to have all view associated with a canvas but this does not always hold true as I have found the need for a view without a canvas.
+I also managed to forget that a view also has a top left..Will also rewrite the UI location interface to take a view as a argument

 ## Files